bhawnapiryani/bhawnapiryani.github.io/content/authors/admin/_index.md

     awarder: Pokhara University
     icon: currency-dollar
     summary: |
-      Awarded merit-based scholarship for the 2nd semester during Master of Computer Engineering program..
+      Awarded merit-based scholarship for one semester during Master of Computer Engineering program.
 ---

 Bhawna Piryani is a PhD researcher specializing in Natural Language Processing, with a particular focus on Temporal Question Answering and Information Retrieval.
 Her research aims to develop advanced AI systems that can better understand and respond to time-sensitive queries.